 As a marketplace, we are not liable for damage caused by a merchant's product.
-The proposed Digital Services Act confirms this exemption from liability for marketplaces, which will nevertheless be required to take down illegal or dangerous products when notified and will have to be proactive in mitigating risks.
-The Digital Services Act is only proposed at this stage, and it is possible that the position on marketplace liability, as advocated by certain EU member states, could be reversed before the proposed legislation becomes law.
+The Digital Services Act confirms this exemption from liability for marketplaces, which will nevertheless be required to take down illegal or dangerous products when notified and will have to be proactive in mitigating risks.
+The General Product Safety Regulation, which will be definitely adopted in 2023 and will enter into force in 2025, will enhanced our diligence obligations (e.g. consultation of the RAPEX before publication).
+The Product Liability Directive, which is currently under discussion, might extend liability rules to digital services, software and second hand products such as refurbished ones, and enhance fulfillment centers responsibilities in the absence of a manufacturer's representative on European territory.
 See also "Risks related to our business and industry - We may be unable to prevent unlawful, non-compliant or fraudulent activities by merchants or customers and we could be liable for such fraudulent or unlawful activities".

 We operate warehouse and shipping services for some of our merchants (fulfilment services).
-Starting July 2021 and due to a new 2019/1020/EU European regulation, fulfilment service providers will be deemed economic operators in the value chain for CE-marked products.
+Since July 2021 and due to a new 2019/1020/EU European regulation, fulfilment service providers are deemed economic operators in the value chain for CE-marked products.
 They will therefore likely bear some liability for non-EU merchants' products in the event that no traditional operator (manufacturer, authorized representative, importer, distributor) is identifiable.